-Form 4684 is used to report gains and losses from casualties and thefts.
-If you had a gain or loss from a casualty or theft, you must use Form 4684 to figure the amount to report.
+Use Form 4684 to report gains and losses from casualties and thefts.
 Attach Form 4684 to your tax return.

 Deductible Losses

 You may deduct losses from fire, storm, shipwreck, or other casualty, or theft (for example, larceny, embezzlement, and robbery).